Lebesgue measure: Construction of the Lebesgue measure

 In 1970, Robert M. Solovay showed that the existence of sets that are not Lebesgue-measurable is not provable within the framework of Zermelo–Fraenkel set theory in the absence of the axiom of choice (see Solovay's model).

 Relation to other measures

 The Borel measure agrees with the Lebesgue measure on those sets for which it is defined; however, there are many more Lebesgue-measurable sets than there are Borel measurable sets.
+While the Lebesgue measure on $\mathbb{R}^n$ is automatically a locally finite Borel measure, not every locally finite Borel measure on $\mathbb{R}^n$ is necessarily a Lebesgue measure.
 The Borel measure is translation-invariant, but not complete.